← Back to blog

 Basic Information

-- What does the company do?
-(One-sentence description)
+- [ ] What does the company do?
+(Write one sentence)

-- Company size (Employees, locations, revenue range if public)
+- [ ] Company size (Employee count, locations, revenue range if public)

-- Founded when?
-(Startup vs. established matters for sales approach)
+- [ ] Founded when?
+(Startup versus established changes your approach)

-- Headquarters location (Time zone awareness for scheduling)
+- [ ] Headquarters location (Time zone awareness matters for scheduling)

 Business Context

-- Business model (How do they make money?)
+- [ ] Business model (How do they earn revenue?)

-- Recent funding or financial events (Crunchbase, press releases)
+- [ ] Recent funding or financial events (Check Crunchbase and press releases)

-- Growth stage (Early stage, scaling, mature, restructuring?)
+- [ ] Growth stage (Early stage, scaling, mature or restructuring?)

 Recent Activity

-- Latest press releases or news (Last 3-6 months)
+- [ ] Latest press releases or news (Check the last 3-6 months)

-- Job postings (What are they hiring for?
-This reveals priorities)
+- [ ] Job postings (What are they hiring for reveals priorities)

-- Leadership changes (New CEO/CTO often means new priorities)
+- [ ] Leadership changes (New CEO or CTO often means new priorities)

 The Prospect Research Checklist